-The procedure is most often used for children younger than age 12 because of a young child’s tremendous ability to adapt to a body part that is repurposed for a different function, says orthopedic surgeon Nathan W. Mesko, MD, Center Director of Orthopedic Oncology and Trauma at Cleveland Clinic.
+The procedure is most often used for children younger than age 12 because of a young child’s tremendous ability to adapt to a body part that is repurposed for a different function, says orthopedic surgeon Nathan W. Mesko, MD.

 The procedure, however, is not frequently performed in the United States, so it’s important for parents exploring this option to find the right medical center with experienced physicians and appropriate facilities and support.

-“Rotationplasty is rarely done in the United States — fewer than 10 procedures annually — because it’s performed in a very select group of patients and requires an alteration in the appearance of the leg by turning the ankle joint 180 degrees and re-purposing it to function as the knee joint,” says Dr. Mesko, who has performed the surgery.
+“Rotationplasty is rarely done in the United States, fewer than 10 procedures annually.
+That’s because it’s performed in a very select group of patients and requires an alteration in the appearance of the leg by turning the ankle joint 180 degrees and re-purposing it to function as the knee joint,” says Dr. Mesko, who has performed the surgery.